electron/rfcs/README.md

   implementation PR(s) can be opened in `electron/electron` as a technical reference.
-  **An Active RFC means that the idea is worth being implemented and explored, not that the maintainers are committing to adding it to Electron.** If a new development causes an Active RFC to become unnecessary in any way, maintainers can choose to ultimately reject it.
+  **An Active RFC means that the idea is worth being implemented and explored, not that the maintainers are committing to adding it to Electron.** If a new development causes an Active RFC to become unnecessary in any way, maintainers can choose to ultimately decline it.
 - **Completed:** Once the implementation for an Active RFC is merged into Electron’s `main` branch and is slated for an upcoming release, it is marked as Completed with a PR to `electron/rfcs` containing the status change and a link to the `electron/electron` commit and target Electron release.